M0GUR/openob-gui/README.md

 # Professional support

-I am available in consulting for the radios that would be interested to deploy the solution.
+The original author is available in consulting for the radios that would be interested to deploy the solution.
 (To do this through my personal website : http://www.mickael.be)

 # Security